Einstein Manifolds As Yang-Mills Instantons: Discussion

 where $\sqrt{g} = \det E_M^A$ and $\varepsilon^{RSPQ}$ is the metric independent Levi-Civita symbol with $\varepsilon^{1234} = 1$.

-We will illustrate with the Fubini-Study metric \eq{cp2} on $\mathbb{C}P^2$ that, whenever an Einstein metric is given, it is always possible to find an $SU(2)$ Yang-Mills instanton on the Einstein manifold.
-Using the torsion free condition, $T^A = dE^A + {\omega^A}_B \wedge E^B = 0$, it is easy to get the spin connections and so $SU(2)$ gauge fields in \eq{spin-sd-asd} for the metric \eq{cp2}:
+Let us illustrate with the Fubini-Study metric \eq{cp2} on $\mathbb{C}P^2$ that, whenever an Einstein metric is given, it is possible to find an $SU(2)$ Yang-Mills instanton on the Einstein manifold.
+Using the torsion free condition, $T^A = dE^A + {\omega^A}_B \wedge E^B = 0$, it is easy to get the spin connections and so $SU(2)$ gauge fields in Eq. \eq{spin-sd-asd} for the metric \eq{cp2}:

 where